Hasodikis/ThinkPad-460-OpenCore/README.md

-# Lenovo-T460-Hackintosh-Big Sur-OpenCore
+# Lenovo ThinkPad T460 Hackintosh MacOS 13 Ventura - OpenCore
-This repo contains the files and scripts to install macOS on the Lenovo T460 family.
+This repo contains the files and scripts to install MacOS on the Lenovo T460 family.

 # 2023 VENTURA 13.4.1 UPDATE